Pyramid of Merenre

-The pyramid of Pharaoh Merenre was constructed for Merenre Nemtyemsaf I during the Sixth Dynasty of Egypt at Saqqara 450 m to the south-west of the pyramid of Pepi I and a similar distance to the pyramid of Djedkare.
+The Pyramid of Merenre was constructed for Merenre Nemtyemsaf I during the Sixth Dynasty of Egypt at Saqqara 450 m to the south-west of the pyramid of Pepi I and a similar distance to the Pyramid of Djedkare Isesi.
 Its ancient name was "Merenre's beauty shines" or perhaps "The Perfection of Merenre Appears".
 Today it consists mostly of ruins; it is hard to get to and is not open to the public.